Skip to main content

 • The arrest itself was unlawful

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Disclaimer: State laws are subject to change through new legislation, higher court rulings, and other means.
+While FindLaw strives to provide the most current information, consult a local criminal defense lawyer or conduct additional research to verify your state laws.

-Get Professional Legal Help with Your New York Resisting Arrest Case
+Get Professional Legal Help With Your New York Resisting Arrest Case

 Was this helpful?